BenjaminTzudiker/CKD_Python/readme.md

 select pg_cancel_backend(<pid>);
 ```

-Or, if the process won't quit and you'd like to force it to or you don't want to wait for postgres to do cleanup:
+If the process won't quit and you'd like to force it to or you don't want to wait for postgres to do cleanup:

 ```sql
 select pg_terminate_backend(<pid>);